tqhdesilva/eb-deploy-action/README.md

 # eb-deploy-action

 Make sure you run `configure-aws-credentials` action beforehand to set your aws envs.
+Also make sure you have a `$PROJECT/.elasticbeanstalk/config.yml` file in version control.

 ```
       - name: Configure AWS Credentials